 Common Types of Car Accidents We Handle

 According to the 2017 INRIX Global Traffic Scorecard, Atlanta drivers spend an average of 70 hours in traffic per year, the eighth most of any city in the country.
 Those long commutes inevitably lead to car accidents.
 Many of the accidents are deadly.
 In fact, in 2015 Georgia had a total of 385,221 car crashes resulting in 19,405 injuries.
-These traffic facts alone tell the story that there are a number of ways that Atlanta drivers can get injured in motor vehicle accidents.
-This can include speeding, texting behind the wheel, driving under the influence, or any number of careless activities.
-There will always be several factors involved in a car crash, but understanding exactly what happened becomes essential if you are seeking compensation for your injuries.

 Fatal Car Accidents

-Unfortunately, fatal car accidents happen all too often in Atlanta.
-In fact, an IIHS study found that Interstate 285 in Atlanta ranks as the deadliest interstate in the country, with an average of 3.5 fatal accidents per 10 miles.
+Atlanta is home to many fatal car accidents.
+Recently, an IIHS study concluded that I-285 in Atlanta is one of the deadliest interstates in the country, with an average of 3.5 fatal accidents per 10 miles.
 We can help you if your loved one died in a fatal car accident.
-Our accident attorneys file wrongful death claims on behalf of the surviving spouse and children if that option is available.
+Our accident attorneys file wrongful death claims on behalf of surviving relatives.

 Drunk Driving Accidents

-Here are some of the other common types of auto accidents in Atlanta are:
+Here are some of the other common types of auto accidents in Atlanta: